tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The "right" edge of the window represents the highest validated sequence number value received on the session.
 Records that contain sequence numbers lower than the "left" edge of the window are rejected.
-Packets falling within the window are checked against a list of received packets within the window.
+Records falling within the window are checked against a list of received records within the window.
 An efficient means for performing this check, based on the use of a bit mask, is described in Section 3.4.3 of {{RFC4303}}.
-If the received record falls within the window and is new, or if the packet is to the right of the window, then the packet is new.
+If the received record falls within the window and is new, or if the record is to the right of the window, then the record is new.

-The window MUST NOT be updated until the packet has been deprotected successfully.
+The window MUST NOT be updated until the record has been deprotected successfully.